carla-simulator/carla/Docs/tuto_A_add_vehicle.md

 ---
 ## Add a 2 wheeled vehicle

-Adding 2 wheeled vehicles is similar to adding a 4 wheeled one but due to the complexity of the animation you'll need to set up aditional bones to guide the driver's animation:
+Adding 2 wheeled vehicles is similar to adding a 4 wheeled one but due to the complexity of the animation you'll need to set up aditional bones to guide the driver's animation.
+[Here](https://carla-assets.s3.eu-west-3.amazonaws.com/fbx/BikeSkeleton.rar) is the link to the reference skeleton for 2 wheeled vehicles.

 As with the 4 wheeled vehicles, orient the model towards positive "x" and every bone axis towards positive x and with the z axis facing upwards.